Roslyn, New York: Incorporated Village of Roslyn (1932–present)

-Roslyn was incorporated as a village on January 11, 1932.
-Its first Mayor was Albertson W. Hicks, who was unanimously elected two days later, on January 13.
+Roslyn officially incorporated as a village on January 11, 1932, following the issuance of its certificate of incorporation.
+Its first mayor was Albertson W. Hicks, who was unanimously elected to the position two days later, on January 13.

 In the late 1940s, the 217-unit Roslyn Gardens co-op development was built.
-Located off of Warner Avenue, it was built in part with funding from Title 608 of the Federal Housing Administration and was the first major rental housing development built in the New York area under Title 608's then-new provisions.
+Located off of Warner Avenue, it was built in part with funding from Title 608 of the Federal Housing Administration and was the first major rental housing development built in the New York metropolitan area under Title 608's then-new provisions.
 The complex was designed by architects Max M. Simon and T. E. Merrill.